-Towards identification of the medium.
+Towards the identification of the medium.

 Why and how

 I’m always interested in learning more about the beginning of photography.
-I establish a stronger connection and a deeper respect for the discipline when I study it, which often ends up revealing unexpected findings.
+I establish a stronger connection and deeper respect for the discipline when I study it, which often ends up revealing unexpected findings.
 By going through this research it just happened I have found one.
 It’s been right under my nose for a long time, only I didn’t connect the dots.

-On top of that, a few months ago I have read a very good anthology which I recommend to anyone who is interested in this topic: “Classic Essays on Photography”.
+Besides that, a few months ago I have read a very good anthology which I recommend to anyone who is interested in this topic: “Classic Essays on Photography”.

-In the following analysis, along with my understanding of art, I’ll use quotes from the Classic Essays with the hope to trace a philological route of how photography evolved throughout the time.
+In the following analysis, along with my understanding of art, I’ll refer quite often to the Classic Essays with the hope to trace a philological route of how photography evolved throughout the time.